-Cilantro is a ‘love it or hate it’ plant and those who love it often want to add the herb to every meal.
-This decision might be a good one for health as well as taste, with cilantro potentially linked to brain health, reduced anxiety, and even blood sugar management.
-Luckily, access to fresh cilantro all year long is made easy with the iHarvest®.
+Cilantro is a ‘love it or hate it’ plant.
+Those who hate it may find the taste of cilantro to be 'soapy.'
+This perception is due to aldehydes that exist in cilantro, which are also a byproduct of soap making.
+But the strong taste of soap from eating cilantro is uncommon, and generally perceived by those with a genetic predisposition.
+On the other hand, those who love cilantro it often want to add the herb to every meal.
+This decision might be a good one for health as well as taste, with cilantro being high in Vitamin A, Vitamin K, and to a lesser extent, Vitamin C. Luckily, access to fresh cilantro all year long is made easy with an indoor, hydroponic garden.
 Before you get started, there are a few things to keep in mind.

 First, cilantro is a difficult seed to germinate.
 That doesn’t mean it is impossible, but it does require a bit of extra work.
 Our Seedling Starter Kit is a great option to make the process as easy as possible.
 Many growers in our community have also suggested using the ‘paper towel’ method to kick start the germination process.
 Regardless of the strategy you choose, consider gently ‘cracking’ the husk that holds the two cilantro seeds together and then soaking them in water for between 24 to 48 hours.